Rationale and impact

 Evidence from RCTs on the use of short-term bridging treatment with glucocorticoids to relieve symptoms while people are waiting for a new DMARD to take effect was limited.
 There was some evidence that fewer people withdrew from the studies due to inefficacy or adverse events when they were taking glucocorticoids, although there was no evidence that glucocorticoids were effective in terms of disease activity score, quality of life or function, as studies did not report these outcomes.
 In the committee's experience people with active arthritis may benefit from the anti-inflammatory effects of glucocorticoids.
 However, for others with less active disease this additional treatment may not be needed.
 The committee agreed that short-term glucocorticoids could be considered on a case-by-case basis.

-Because of the lack of good quality evidence, the committee decided to make a research recommendation to determine the effectiveness of short-term glucocorticoids for adults taking a new DMARD, including the most effective regimen.
+Because of the lack of good quality evidence, the committee decided to make a recommendation for research to determine the effectiveness of short-term glucocorticoids for adults taking a new DMARD, including the most effective regimen.

 How the recommendation might affect practice